IISERM/Generative-Art-Exhibition-2022/README.md

-# This is the welcome website for MS21
+# This is the website.